PriyankaAMehta/React-from-Strach/README.md

-steps to start : Each commit is designed to learn step by step towards REACT
+steps to start : Each commit is designed to learn step by step towards REACT There are several branches, one branch is designed for each of the react concepts.

 Step 1 : Basic to create a GIT repo for learning.